 Goethe-Institut / Alice Boner Residency in Varanasi

-The Goethe-Institut / Max Mueller Bhavan, New Delhi is awarding two fellowships for a residency programme at the Alice Boner Institute in Varanasi, India.
-The residencies will be for the periods: September–October 2018 and November–December 2018.
+The Goethe-Institut / Max Mueller Bhavan in Delhi is awarding two fellowships for a residency programme at the Alice Boner Institute in Varanasi, India.
+The residencies will be for the periods: September–October 2019 and November–December 2019.

 This call for proposals is directed at individuals for whom the engagement with India is central to their creative work, academic research or planned projects.

 Applicants with a German passport or being based in Germany for at least the last three years, are eligible for the programme.
-The key criterion for selection is your motivation for being in Varanasi, as an individual and as an artist or researcher.
+The key criterion for selection is your motivation for being in Varanasi, and how it could enhance your work as an individual and as an artist or researcher.
 This must be clearly communicated.

 You are requested to submit the following documents (combined into one pdf file, please):

-The deadline for applications for 2018 is Sunday, 1 April 2018.
-Please send your application only by email to: firstname.lastname@example.org.
+The deadline for applications for 2019 has been extended until Sunday, 28 April 2019.
+Please send your application only by email